 My parents had planned for me to recite the ancient story The Sun and Moons the following day at a rehearsal for the Equis, the most lavish ceremony of our tribe.
-They wanted me to prove to the council that someday I could replace my mother as the tribe's Lead Storyteller.
-That alone would have been enough to keep me awake, but I had secretly decided to skip the event to go on a journey with my four closest friends.
-A choice between duty or love confronted me and, being a young man, I decided on love.
-Though, as I laid there, I did not realize my friends would bring me to the most forbidden place known.
+They wanted me to prove to the council that someday I could replace my mother as our tribe’s Lead Storyteller.
+That alone would have been enough to keep me awake, but I had secretly decided to skip the event to go, that night, on a journey with my four closest friends, including the girl I wished to marry.
+A choice between duty or love confronted me and, being a young man, I chose love.

-"You must have the sounds, words, everything, right," my mother said.
-"You're just a little off.
-It goes 'The Sun punished Karradea because she walked too far under its gaze while contemplating her own desires.
+“You must have the sounds, words, everything, right,” my mother said.
+“You are just a little off.
+It goes, ‘The Sun punished Karradea because she walked too far under its gaze while contemplating her own desires.
 She forgot that the Sun gave her life and ignored him at her own peril.
-For seven days she walked under the Sun.'
-It's critical you have all of the words perfect, or the meaning changes."
+For seven days, she walked under the Sun.’
+It is critical you have all of the words perfect, or the meaning changes.”

-Dappled light, from the very same Sun as in the story she recited, made its way through the tree branches above the courtyard of our home, and onto her face.
+Dappled light from the very same Sun made its way through the tree branches above the courtyard of our home, to her face.
 Although weathered some, her features held their youthful charisma, especially her striking eyes.
-And those eyes implored me to stay with them even as mine drifted away.
+And those eyes implored me to stay focused on them even as mine drifted away.

 I looked at my trimmed fingernails pensively to have a moment’s reprieve.
 But she lowered her head to meet my eyes.

-"So," she said, "it's not 'walked in the Sun' as you or your friends might say, casually, but 'walked under the Sun.'
+“So,” she said, “it is not ‘walked in the Sun’ as you or your friends might say, casually, but ‘walked under the Sun.’
 Do you see the difference in the implication?
-And make sure to emphasize the first syllable of under, like this: uuund—"
+And make sure to emphasize the first syllable of under, like this: uuund—”

 Even though it lasted an hour and a half, I had the story nearly memorized.
 But memorization was only the start of learning a traditional recitation.
 Every pause, inflection, tone, and syllable had to be correct.
 Sometimes we focused on a single sentence for an hour.

-"Giels!" she said and sighed.
-"Do you know how talented you are?
-Yet, this is a discussion we've had since you started reciting.
-You are Eighteen and no longer a young boy.
-You should know this."
-She pulled in a deep breath in preparation of a speech she had given me many times, always in the exact same wording.
-"The stories are us.
+“Giels!” my mother said, and sighed.
+“Do you know how talented you are?
+Yet this is a discussion we have had since you started reciting.
+You are eighteen and no longer a young boy.
+You should know this.”
+She pulled in a deep breath in preparation for a speech she had given me many times, always in the exact same wording.
+“The stories are us.
 They are our past, our history.
-They are who we are as a tribe and clan.
+They are who we are as a tribe and clan, and the one constant in the World.
 If you or I change a story out of selfish or careless reasons, then we have broken the thread that weaves us to our past, and all of our ancestors.
 Our stories, as we know them, will be lost to your children and their children and on until the end of time.
-You know this."
+You know this.”

-I thought the story would have been better as '…walked in the Sun.'
+I thought the story would have been better as “walked in the Sun.”
 Anyone would know what that meant.
-Walking under the Sun made the Sun god into nothing more than a thing floating up in the blue of the sky.
+Walking under the Sun made the Sun god into nothing more than a thing floating up in the blue sky.
 The orb itself may be the heart of the god, but his gift was all around us, or so I reasoned.
-We walk under a branch of a tree, or a ceiling, not under the Sun.
+We walk under a tree branch, or a ceiling, not under the Sun.

 She finally noticed.
 We sat quietly for a moment as the Billincen Device subtly ticked on a nearby raised block of hewn stone.
-The unique magical item consisted only of a small pyramid and a thin metal rod whose center-point balanced on the pyramid's tip.
-The rod rotated and bobbed randomly from side to side, ticking asynchronously on the stone under it.
-The rod never fell from its tiny pyramidal perch, and generation upon generation had heard it's quiet ticking, which then only served to remind me that my mother waited for a response.
+As it always did, the shiny chromadium rod’s center balanced on the little pewter pyramid below it.
+It rotated and bobbed about, seemingly without care or purpose, occasionally tapping the stone block.
+Generation upon generation had heard the magic device’s quiet ticking, which then only served to remind me that my mother waited for a response.

-She eventually broke the silence.
-"You dedicated yourself to telling the story at the Equis.
-You must focus."
-She let out a sigh full of exasperation.
+She broke the silence.
+“You dedicated yourself to telling the story at the Equis.
+You must focus.”
+She let out a sigh.

-Although, I would never complain.
-Despite feeling overwrought, I wanted my mother's help.
-I wanted to continue in the family tradition of being leaders of the tribe.
+I did not complain, despite her overly serious lectures.
+I wanted to continue the family tradition of being leaders in the tribe.
 Most people’s work amounted to tending to their gardens and creating objects and tools for their families.
 Storytellers shared their talents, and people lauded them for it.
 The sense of higher purpose and personal heritage had a deep appeal for me.

-And benefits came with the weighty responsibility.
-I would inherit my family's beautiful home, which someone having both my surname, Deo, and a critical tribal role, lived there by tradition.
+And the weighty responsibility came with benefits.
+I would inherit my family’s beautiful home, where someone having both my surname, Deo, and a critical tribal role, lived by tradition.
 And there were other advantages.
-Girls, I knew by then, are not only attracted to wit, confidence, and stature but by what a boy may become.
+Girls, I knew by then, are not only attracted to wit, confidence, and stature, but a boy’s talents and renown.

-But the constant practicing had kept me from my friends, including my closest and prettiest friend, Cleo.
-Every evening I sought my bed exhausted, while they undoubtedly socialized or indulged in new antics.
+But as much as I wanted to be the Lead Storyteller, the constant practicing had kept me from my friends, including my closest and prettiest friend, Cleo.
+Every evening I sought my bed exhausted while they undoubtedly socialized or indulged in new antics.

-"You want everyone to hear you at your best," my mother said, again breaking our silence.
-"You want the council to know what you are capable of, don't you?
-It's, just," — she paused and furrowed her brow — "such a big—"
+“You want everyone to hear you at your best,” my mother said.
+“You want the council to know what you are capable of, do you not?
+It is just . . .”
+She paused and furrowed her brow. “. . . such a big . . .”

-My mother's praise often gave way to scolds.
-Having just been given a wry compliment, I sensed the blatant admonishment coming.
+My mother’s praise often gave way to scolding.
+Having just been given a wry compliment, I braced for a blatant admonishment.

-As though timed intentionally to save me, Elder Sparus, one of the seven elders of the shaman council, had entered our home.
-His modest-sized figure, robed in white, moved about in our home’s dim interior beyond the courtyard's reflective glass walls.
+As though intentionally timed to save me, Elder Sparus, one of the seven elders of the shaman council, entered our home.
+The shamans never bothered announcing themselves after walking in, as was otherwise the custom.
+Only his modest-size figure, robed in white, moving about the living area beyond the courtyard’s reflective glass walls gave him away.

 I stood and hurried to the central glass wall.
 One of its large, full-height panels whooshed up.
 A rush of cool air from the interior hit me.
 The midsummer morning air had already become hot.

-"Be quick about it, please.
-We have a lot yet to do.
+“Be quick about it, please.
+We have much yet to do.
 You have one chance at this.
-Also, Giels, know that your father is having a meeting with The Seven later."
+Also, Giels, know that your father is having a meeting with the Seven later.”

 I felt my face turn red from frustration.
 “Right.”

-If I had learned one thing about the heavens, it was that my father's meetings with the Council of Seven Elders were always during the same phase of the moon Palis — when the dark orb completely disappeared in the veil of the night sky.
-My frustration was not because she told me what I knew, but because she said it to me as a way to remind me that I should keep myself busy during that hour.
+If I had learned one thing about the heavens, it was that my father’s meetings with the Council of Seven Elders were always during the same phase of the moon Palis—when the already-dark orb completely disappeared in the veil of the night sky.
+My frustration was not because she’d told me what I already knew, but because she’d said it to remind me that I should keep myself busy during that hour.

-Perhaps I should have been happy about the time off of practice, but it felt more like an insult.
-My father's shamans meetings were sacred.
-But sacred meant little more than I was not supposed to overhear its discussions, even though I was his son — the son of the most esteemed person of our tribe, the Lead Elder.
+Perhaps I should have been happy about the time off from practice, but it felt more like an insult.
+My father’s meetings with the shamans were sacred.
+But sacred meant little more than the shamans did not want me in our home while they chatted in the courtyard.
+I was not supposed to overhear their discussions, even though I was his son—the son of the most esteemed person of our tribe, the Lead Elder.

 “If you can hunt dusk raptor,” she said, “we have not eaten that for a long time, and I am certain the shamans would like that too.”